English name: Giant Asian Pond Turtle (aka “Giant Asian Pond Terrapin” or “Giant Leaf Turtle”)

 Habitat: Found in stagnant or slow-moving streams, rivers, lakes, swamps, and marshes.
 Leaves the water to forage from the surrounding land, often hiding under low vegetation.

-Contribution to the ecosystem: Primarily eats plant matter, but also helps control aquatic insect, worm, and mollusk populations.
+Place in the ecosystem: Primarily feeds on plant matter, but will also eat aquatic insects, worms, and mollusks.
 Also eats fruit on land.
-Young Giant Asian Pond Turtles provide food for monitors and wading birds.
+Young Giant Asian Pond Turtles can be eaten by monitors and wading birds.

 Danger to humans: Is not dangerous to humans.